Ally Invest Review – Low Prices and Excellent Service

 ADVANTAGES OF ally invest

-Low Pricing: Obviously, one of the big draws of is their low commission.
+Low Pricing: Obviously, the biggest draw of Ally Invest is their low commission.
 If you like to invest in stocks then you’re hard pressed to beat their $4.95 per stock trade and $.65 for options.
 They also have a solid mutual fund price of $9.95 per trade.
 Both are on the lower end of the competitive scale, making them hard to beat on both counts.
 If you trade more than 30 times per quarter, or have a balance of $100,000 the commission lowers to $3.95 per trade and $.50 per option!

 Healthy Mutual Fund Offering: If you like to invest in mutual funds, then you’ll be satisfied with Ally Invest as they offer over 8,000 mutual funds from a wide variety of fund families.
 This positions Ally as better than average in relation to the rest of the brokerage space.
 Scottrade and TD Ameritrade are the only other online brokers in the space that offer more mutual funds.